gabiswar/template-price/README.md

 | moedas        | Array  | List of currency objects            |
 | moedas.currency | String | Currency code                     |

-Users can configure the background colors
+Users can configure the background colors.
+If not specified, default colors will be used as shown in the example images above.

 | Property             | Type   | Description                   |
 | -------------------- |--------| ----------------------------- |